 Cheesy Potato Bake

-Featured in Tasty Vegetarian Meals Made Simple.
+Category: Tasty Vegetarian Meals Made Simple

 This fast-to-make casserole features frozen hash browns, creamy sour cream, and cheese under a buttery cornflake crust.
 A great fit for holidays and gatherings, it’s easy to prep and feeds a lot!